-Play this fun card game with your child and before long those annoying multiplication facts will be part of her mathematical skill set.
-Besides strengthening multiplication skills, this game also provides practice in comparing numbers.
+Play multiplication war, a fun card game, with your child and before long those annoying multiplication facts will be part of her mathematical skill set.
+Besides strengthening multiplication skills, mulitplication war also provides practice in comparing numbers.

 What You Need: